aditya-xq/aditya-xq/README.md

 I firmly believe that any concept is learnable if approached with the right mindset.

-🚀 How can I propel your projects forward?
+🚀 How can I propel you forward?
 📚 Content Strategy
 🤖 Tech/AI Consulting
 👩‍💻 Developer Advocate